top of page

 Balance

-Shared caregiving allows both parents to balance their careers and parenting roles, potentially leading to less disruption in their professional development.
+Shared caregiving allows both parents to balance their careers and parenting roles, potentially reducing disruption to their professional development.

 Secondly, shared caregiving fosters a strong bond between the child and both parents, promoting a holistic family interaction model.